jeromeguillaume/kong-plugin-lua-xml-handling/README.md

 # Kong plugins: XML Handling
-It's a set of Kong plugins which are developed in Lua and uses the GNOME C libraries [libxml2](https://gitlab.gnome.org/GNOME/libxml2#libxml2) and [libxslt](https://gitlab.gnome.org/GNOME/libxslt#libxslt).
+It's a set of Kong plugins which are developed in Lua and use the GNOME C libraries [libxml2](https://gitlab.gnome.org/GNOME/libxml2#libxml2) and [libxslt](https://gitlab.gnome.org/GNOME/libxslt#libxslt).

 The plugins handle the XML **Request** and the XML **Response** in this order: